william-medina/biblioteca-frontend-react/docs/README.en.md

 The **BIBLIOTECA** frontend relies on an external API for fetching data and handling user interactions.
 The API is essential for the proper functioning of the application.

+### API Repository

+The API for the **BIBLIOTECA** is located in a separate repository.
+You can find it here:

+- [Flags Quiz API Repository (Express)](https://github.com/william-medina/biblioteca-backend-express) - This repository contains the Express API.
+- [Flags Quiz API Repository (Laravel)](https://github.com/william-medina/biblioteca-backend-laravel) - This repository contains the Laravel API.

 ### API Configuration

 The frontend application communicates with the backend API through an environment variable.
 Ensure the base URL of the API is correctly set to include the `/api` path.